Vipassana Meditation: The Buddhist Way to Gain Insight

 There is an emphasis that this is not a mystical practice, wrapped up the trappings of many Eastern-based practices.
 Though it stems from Buddhism, it is seen as a secular practice, without a deity, and can be utilized by people of any religion.
 This can make it easier to utilize for people who are interested in meditation, but are off-put by the magical-seeming elements connected to other forms of meditation.

-Similar Benefits to Mindfulness Meditation
+Vipassana Shares Similar Benefits with Mindfulness Meditation

 In general, vipassana meditation has not been widely researched and many of the studies that have been conducted were poorly designed.
 Still, it bears a lot of similarities to mindfulness meditation (vipassana meditation is sometimes even called vipassana mindfulness meditation, so it is not unreasonable to think that much of the research in this area can be applied.
 In general, meditation has been shown to lower blood pressure and heart rate.